FUSEEProjectTeam/WebsiteTest/src/DocFX/index.md

 - **.NET App**.
 This will embed your application code into a .NET Framework 3D application and bundles all necessary files into one directory.

-- **Web App**.
-This will cross-compile your application code into a a HTML/JavaScript WebGL-based Web-App runnable on most browsers, including mobile versions.

 - **Android**.
 Using Xamarin, your code will be transformed into a native Android apk.
 Currently, the Xamarin build is not integrated into the FUSEE Visual Studio Code build process.
 To create Android Apps from